ewoo/typewriter/README.md

 It's currently running on Java desktop only (unfortunately).
 I haven't had time to troubleshoot my Javascript port.
 The source code is available at Github here: https://github.com/ewoo/typewriter

+I opted for a clean gray-scaled look to the piece--and purposely tried to downplay the skeuomorphism.
+However, I did need to keep the texture of the paper such that the animation of the page moving would be more apparent.

 Note that the image above shows the app running in debug mode.